jayakrishna1509/ToDoList-React-Hooks/README.md

 * They have to implement an edit function in the edit, modify, and delete buttons using useState in React.

-Tech Stack: React, Hooks, useState, JavaScript
+Tech Stack: React, Hooks, JavaScript